-The Group's fair value interest rate risk relates primarily to fixed-rate bonds and term loan (see note 27 for details of these bonds).
+The Group's fair value interest rate risk relates primarily to fixed-rate bonds (see note 26 for details of these bonds).

 Market risk (continued)

 (iii) Equity price risk

 The Group is exposed to equity price risk through its investments in equity securities measured at FVTPL.
 The Group's equity price risk is concentrated on equity instrument quoted on the Stock Exchange.
 The management manages the exposure to price risk by maintaining a portfolio of investments with different risk and return profiles.